collapsed-stacks/startups/questions/7652/would-a-name-as-simple-as-apple-still-work-as-a-company-name-these-days.md

 - posted by: [Robert Möstl](https://stackexchange.com/users/1018191/robert-m-stl) on 2015-10-29
 - score: 0

-<p>Apple is certainly not a business that relies on SEO.
-It's a <strong>brand</strong> and therefore I imagine Apple does other marketing stuff.</p>
+Apple is certainly not a business that relies on SEO.
+It's a **brand** and therefore I imagine Apple does other marketing stuff.

-<p>I can't see a reason why a simple name should not work nowadays.
-One important reason I could think of that might prevent success is that <strong>you can't get the proper domain name anymore</strong>.</p>
+I can't see a reason why a simple name should not work nowadays.
+One important reason I could think of that might prevent success is that **you can't get the proper domain name anymore**.

-<p>As far as I know domains for most common words and terms are grabbed.
-But for example Rob Walling's SaaS called <a href="http://getdrip.com" rel="nofollow">Drip</a> simply used <strong>get</strong>drip.com because <em>drip.com</em> was already owned by someone else.</p>
+As far as I know domains for most common words and terms are grabbed.
+But for example Rob Walling's SaaS called [Drip](http://getdrip.com) simply used **get**drip.com because *drip.com* was already owned by someone else.

 ## Answer 7965